IES-Rafael-Alberti/2dam-u2-pr-ctica-3-ra1-ra2-black-jack-agustrodmar/README.md

 2dam-u2-pr-ctica-3-ra1-ra2-black-jack-agustrodmar created by GitHub Classroom

 # Blackjack Project
-This project is an implementation of the card game Blackjack, also known as 21.
+This project is an implementation of the card game Blackjack, as part of my Mobile development studies.
 The game is developed in Kotlin and uses the Jetpack Compose framework for the user interface.

 # Project Structure
 The project consists of several main parts: